ericrq/ericrq/README-ENG.md

 <div align="justify">

-Project based on the Louna Skylander layout, with the main objective of practical study of the Bootstrap 5 framework.
+Project Based On The Louna Skylander Layout, With The Main Objective Of Practical Study Of The Bootstrap 5 Framework.

 </div>